georgesidorov/blockchain_project/README.md

 The data of `Proxifier.log` was provided to us by the Logpai group.

+It is a log of the Proxifier software program used by network applications to assist in the use of proxy servers.

 It can be found at following link:

 https://github.com/logpai/loghub

-You may have to scroll down and click Proxifier under **Standalone software** heading.
+Scroll down and click Proxifier under **Standalone software** heading.

-Note that data provided here is only a sample version.
+Note: data provided here is only a sample version.

-Please follow Zenodo link supplied there to download logs of full size.
+Please follow Zenodo link found there to download logs of full size, also included:

-Just in case, here is the Zenodo link to download Proxifier log:

 https://zenodo.org/record/3227177